P versus NP problem: Claimed solutions

+While the P versus NP problem is generally considered unsolved, many amateur and some professional researchers have claimed solutions.
+Gerhard J. Woeginger compiled a list of 116 purported proofs from 1986 to 2016, of which 61 were proofs of P = NP, 49 were proofs of P ≠ NP, and 6 proved other results, e.g. that the problem is undecidable.
+Some attempts at resolving P versus NP have received brief media attention, though these attempts have been refuted.

 Popular culture

 The film Travelling Salesman, by director Timothy Lanzone, is the story of four mathematicians hired by the US government to solve the P versus NP problem.

 In the sixth episode of The Simpsons' seventh season "Treehouse of Horror VI", the equation P = NP is seen shortly after Homer accidentally stumbles into the "third dimension".

-In the second episode of season 2 of Elementary, "Solve for X" revolves around Sherlock and Watson investigating the murders of mathematicians who were attempting to solve P versus NP.
+In the second episode of season 2 of Elementary, "Solve for X" Holmes and Watson investigate the murders of mathematicians who were attempting to solve P versus NP.